 Fear or Intimidation:

 Prey animals, such as birds, have mechanisms built into their nature to keep them safe.
 One of these is a wariness of new things.
-Depending on a bird’s species and its life experiences, it might be overly alarmed with the appearance of something strange in the environment.
+Depending on a bird’s species and its life experiences, it might be overly alarmed by the appearance of something strange in the environment.

 These fears would stop a bird from willingly exploring new objects.
 In fact, they may cause great amounts of distress to the very fearful bird and are probably just one example of many things which send this bird over the edge.
 Fear is an extreme behavioral response to the surroundings.

-When Theo, my goffins cockatoo, first came to live with me, she was 22 years old and afraid of, well, things.
+When Theo, my Goffins cockatoo, first came to live with me, she was 22 years old and afraid of, well, things.
 Strangely, she didn’t seem at all afraid of me or other people – only things.
 There was no rhyme or reason to what she took issue with.

 Things that had been in her environment from day one would suddenly have her screaming and pacing in fear.
 It made no sense.
 I was mystified as her fears developed and subsided – they were so random and unexpected.